|22nd December |

 The channel was launched on Freeview channel 42 in 2007 and on Sky digital in January this year.

-It has made relatively little impact and a spokesman said: In an increasingly crowded TV market for this demographic, it's vital that Turner and IPC play to our respective strengths.
-And for Nuts TV the future is in the fast-growing world of
+made relatively little impact and a spokesman said: In an increasingly crowded TV market for this demographic, it's vital that Turner and IPC play to our respective strengths.
+And for Nuts TV the future is in the fast-growing world of online.

 Having already attracted large communities within its social networking sites, it makes sense for Nuts TV to continue in this vein.

 Ofcom have their regular whinge about the babe channels

 Bang Babes is free-to-air unencrypted programming available on the channels Tease Me and Tease Me 2.
 The channel broadcasts programmes based on interactive 'adult' chat services:

 viewers are invited to contact on-screen presenters 'babes' via premium rate telephony services.
 The female presenters dress and behave provocatively.

 Ofcom received a complaint about the broadcast on Tease Me 2 on 17 March 2008.
 It alleged that

 the broadcast showed simulated masturbation and full screen images of bare breasts and nipple stimulation before 22:00.

 Ofcom viewed the material.
 It noted that the broadcast on Tease Me 2 on 17 March from 21:43 showed prolonged close-ups and